georgetour/Bootstrap-to-Wordpress/README.md

-This the static layout for a Wordpress theme with Bootsrap.
+This the static layout for a Wordpress theme with Bootstrap.